 When God said ‘Zion at Jerusalem’, was He using allegory, here?

-When God speaks about a specific geographical point on Earth, God really is talking about a specific place.
+When God speaks about a specific geographical point on Earth, God really is talking about a definite and distinct location.
 If you think otherwise, then I’m not sure how you can continue to believe that the Bible is true.

 Who were the people that God was referring to?

 The children of Jacob… Israel!

 And, who will God respond to and hear?

 The people at Jerusalem.
 A time will come when God will pay extra attention to them.

 The Indwelling Of The Holy Spirit Upon Those At Jerusalem

 And though the Lord gives you

 The bread of adversity and the water of affliction,